aaronbloomfield/pdr/labs/lab03/index.md

 ```

 Keep in mind that you can type up a few of the blocks, and comment them out with the `/* ... */` comment syntax that you are familiar with from Java -- this will allow you to easily switch between the different hard-coded input test cases.

-### Stack Calculator Implementation ###

-Your calculator must implement the following arithmetic operations:

-  - `+` : addition
-  - `-` : subtraction
-  - `*` : multiplication
-  - `/` : division
-  - `~` : unary negation

-Notes:

-  - We use the tilde (~) as the unary negation operator -- this negates the top element of the stack, and (unlike the other four operators) does not use a second number from the stack.
-Do not confuse this operator with the tilde operator in C++, which performs bitwise negation.
-Negative numbers still use a regular minus sign (i.e. '-3') and just pushes the negative number on the stack.
-But, if you want to do negation (which involves popping the top value, negating it, and pushing that new value back on the stack), then you would use the tilde.
-  - For the non-commutative operators (operators where the order of the numbers matters, such as minus and divide), the first value you pop we'll call x, the second value you pop we'll call y; the result **must** be *y-x* or *y/x* -- in other words, the "lower" value in the stack minus/divided by the "higher" one in the stack.

 ### Postfix Notation ###